mattvenn/zero-to-asic-www/content/contact.md

 * Layout vs Schematic (LVS)
 * Basic configuration setting.

-## Project 4.1: harden your design
+## Project 4.1: harden an example design

-* Setup OpenLane on your computer.
-* Configure the config file.
-* Run the flow.
+* Choose an example design from the OpenLANE.
-* Inspect the results and check the design fits within your allotted area.
+* Read the config and check the documentation.
+* Run the tools and inspect t

+## Project 4.2: harden your design

+* Use OpenLane to create the GDS files for your own design
+* Learn how to resolve some basic errors
+* Learn how to use the design exploration tools to help find the best results
+* Make adjustments to your config for either personal or group submission.

 ## Part 5: Google/Skywater/Efabless shuttle